-It’s expressive silent filmmaking at its best — Anthony Asquith vies with Alfred Hitchcock for direction in silent-era England.
-Elissa Landi and Brian Aherne meet in the Tube but become entangled in the jealous scheme of the jealous Cyril McLaglen.
+It’s expressive silent filmmaking at its best — Anthony Asquith vies with Alfred Hitchcock for most creative direction in silent-era England.
+Elissa Landi and Brian Aherne meet in the Tube but become entangled in a scheme of the jealous Cyril McLaglen.
 Restored just a few years back after being unavailable for generations, this is a beauty: the BFI gives it a full orchestral orchestra score, plus a second avant-garde ‘contextual audio’ track.

 Kino Classics / BFI